 A summer assignment will be distributed and must be completed prior to the start of the course.
-The required AP exam in the spring costs the student approximately \$90.
-Students will pay a fee of approximately \$15-20 to use Albert.io online AP preparation.
-This course can be taken in lieu of American Government H or A.
+The required AP® exam in the spring costs the student approximately \$90.
+Students will pay a fee of approximately \$15-20 to use Albert. io online AP® preparation.